Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-  By using CMAF timed metadata tack, the same track and presentation formatting are applied for metadata as for other tracks.
+  By using CMAF timed metadata tack, the same track and presentation formatting are applied for metadata as for other tracks ingested, and the metadata is part of the [=CMAF Presentation=].

   By embedding the DashEventMessageBox structure in timed metadata samples some of the benefits of its usages in DASH and CMAF are kept.
 In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track.
-In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.This timed metadata track format is described in clause 9.
+In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.Tho support this DashEventMessageBox embedded timed metadata track instantiation it is described in clause 9.